Powdermill Nature Reserve

 The research programs at Powdermill take advantage of the Reserve's unique combination of the wide variety of habitats found in the Allegheny Mountains.
-Powdermill is a member of the Organization of Biological Research Stations (OBFS) and the Association of Nature Center Administrators (ANCA).
+Powdermill is a member of the Organization of Biological Field Stations (OBFS) and the Association of Nature Center Administrators (ANCA).

 Powdermill bird migration research program

 Avian research at Powdermill was started in 1961 by Senior Bird Bander Robert Leberman (pictured at right with the bird banding program's one hundred thousandth capture).
 Leberman founded what has since become the longest continuous banding program of its kind in the United States.

 An excellent video describing some of the avian research underway at Powdermill is available on the Greenlife Pennsylvania website: http://greenlifepenn.org/?p=296

 For more information on Bird Banding at Powdermill, visit the Powdermill bird migration research program website.

 Ongoing Avian Research

 Adopt A Bird Band